Interim guidance updated May 20, 2020

 An ambulance will come like usual when someone calls 911.
 The paramedics will be wearing extra masks and coverings to keep themselves healthy so they can keep working.

-If someone knows someone who needs medical care but won’t seek it, they should urge them to do so — ask them to wear a mask and help them stay at least 6 feet away.
+If someone knows someone who needs medical care but won’t seek it, they should urge them to do so — ask them to wear a mask or face covering and help them stay at least 6 feet away from others.

 Guidance for caregivers